-John Paul the Great Catholic University - nurturing the creativity and cultivating the imagination of students within the Creative Arts, the Humanities, Business and Theology, while immersed in the Catholic Intellectual tradition.
+John Paul the Great Catholic University - nurturing the creativity and cultivating the imagination of students within the Creative Arts, the Humanities, and Business, while immersed in the Catholic Intellectual tradition.
 The map shows our planned campus expansion in historic downtown Escondido.
 New buildings will accommodate our significant growth in students and academic programs.
 Our campus is across the street from the California Center for the Arts with its 1,500-seat concert hall, a 400-seat theater, and a full-service conference center.

 After 18-months of strategic planning and real estate acquisition, our top priorities include:

-A planned 4-story, 84,000 sq. ft. building will provide a larger and more beautiful home for our flagship School for the Creative Arts.
+A planned academic building will provide a larger and more beautiful home for our flagship School for the Creative Arts.
 It will house a state-of-the-art film production complex with multiple sound stages, edit labs and multiple edit suites, a screening theatre, and a workshops.
 It will also house an auditorium and faculty offices.
 A parking structure will provide 450 parking spaces to meet the needs of our residential and commuter students, our faculty, staff and visitors.
 Completion is planned for Fall 2025.

 Consider naming one of our building projects - contact Dr. Connolly or Chas Baines at 858-653-6740.